 Similarly, your recovery for lost wages will depend largely on what your salary or hourly rate was at the time of the accident.
 However, if your injuries will likely leave you permanently disabled, your future lost wages and loss of earning capacity is harder to calculate, and you will need the assistance of one of our expert economists.

 This economist will take all the elements of your career when calculating loss of earning capacity.
 He or she will look at what your current hourly rate or salary is, your age, how far into your career you are, and the amount of time you will likely be unable to work.
-We have a stable of experts that have vast experience in the medical, financial, and legal fields, so you can be assured that we’re working to get you the most accurate pre-trial estimation possible.
+We have a stable of experts that have vast experience in the medical, financial, and legal fields, so you can be confident in our ability to present you with the most accurate pre-trial estimate possible for this variety of damages.